Codyvanzandt/Personal-Website/content/blog/the-octoberest-books/index.md

 ---
-title: "The Octoberest Books: a Cultural Analytics Bottle Project"
+title: "The Octoberest Books"
+summary: "Which fantasy fiction books are the Octoberest?
+The spookiest?
+Armed with 3.4 million Goodreads reviews, I try and hack my way to answer!"
 slug: "The-Octoberest-books"
 categories:
 - cultural-analytics